Nest Summary and Key Facts

 The government has introduced new legislation which means all companies will have to automatically enrol their eligible workers into a contributory pension plan.
-This requirement will be gradually phased in, beginning with the largest employers in 2012.
+This requirement will be gradually phased in, and it began for the largest UK employers in 2012.

-The NEST Pensions scheme – previously known as Personal Accounts Delivery Authority (PADA) – is designed as a mechanism for employees on lower earnings who may not have access to a company pension scheme.
+Employers are required to auto enrol eligible employees into a workplace pension scheme or NEST.
+Any company pension scheme must be a qualifying scheme.
+NEST is designed as a mechanism for employees on lower earnings who may not have access to a company pension scheme.
 It is intended as a low cost, simple way for employees to save money for their retirement.
-It will also have features which make sure it’s ongoing suitability.
+It will also have features which make sure it’s ongoing suitability;

 - A default investment fund